 Very often during working on software architecture there are discovered risks which may disturb the working of our system.
 Frequently we need to decide if we must implement a prevention mechanism for risk, or we can ignore a potential problem and deal with consequences.
 We need to make a risk analysis.

 Think of consequences

-What is a risk ?
+What is the risk ?
 It is a possible problem which can occur in the future.
-We can imagine a lot of possible problems, and for each of them consider possible consequences and create stories in kind of “if something will occurred, then…”.
-It is not efficient to play in game “What may happen if…”, we get flood of speculative scenarios which slows down our design process.
-I observe this many times during design software meetings, when attenders invent possible problems and force the team to check if projected software will be resistant for the case and in consequences change some parts of software architecture, very often it is bad change.
+We can imagine a lot of possible problems, and for each of them consider possible consequences and create stories in kind of “if something will occur, then…”.
+It is not efficient to play in-game “What may happen if…”, we get a flood of speculative scenarios which slows down our design process.
+I observe this many times during design software meetings, when attenders invent possible problems and force the team to check if projected software will be resistant for the case and in consequences change some parts of software architecture, very often it is bad to change.
 The solution is to start to talk about facts, not speculation.

-One of the method is to describe risk as a pair of condition and consequence in shape of structured sentence: <condition>; might <consequence> i e.:
+One of the methods is to describe risk as a pair of the condition and consequence in the shape of the structured sentence: <condition>; might <consequence> i e.:

 configuration file is corrupted; might disable cryptography on the satellite link with ground

 There is no space on flash memory to save user message; might lost user’s important message, what breaks the rule of service agreement

 Once we define a risk (pairs of a condition and a consequence) we can start to think how to reduce it.
 We have few options:

 Sometimes it is possible to prevent occurrence the condition, or even better as a result of analysis condition may be assumed as impossible to occur.